pub-n-dub/artificial-life-robotics-show/README.md

 ### Episode structure

-Each episode in this series is structure in the following manner:
+Each episode in this series is structured in the following manner:

 | Intro music (first-half) || Podcast intro voice || Intro music (second-half) || Welcome and podcast number |